The Voyager Ion electric scooter is many things, and it may be a great choice for a lot of rider categories.

 Build quality and lifespan

 One of the best things about this scooter is the incredible balance between price and overall build quality.
 Using the discount code, you will only pay around $160 for this scooter, and yet you will get a pretty well-built, tough scooter.
-You can expect to get several years out of this scooter, although you will have to replace the battery when it wears out (which is normal for every scooter battery).
+You can expect to get a good lifespan out of this scooter, although you will have to replace the battery when it wears out (which is normal for every scooter battery).

 Materials and design